10 Worst Cities for Drunk Driving (2022) Report

 10 Most Dangerous Cities for Drunk Driving

-The 10 worst cities for drunk driving are spread out throughout most of the country from California to Indiana, from the heartland of the country to the South.
+The 10 worst cities for drunk driving are spread out throughout most of the country, from California to Indiana, from the Heartland to the South.
 Four of these cities have drunk driving arrests of over 400 per year, with one city even having over 600 DUI arrests per year.

 While it is a scourge throughout most of the United States, accounting for the most traffic deaths every year, there are some trouble areas.
 Most of these cities are in the Southwest or West.